 Hemp is also referenced as “industrial hemp” since it is mainly grown for a variety of commercial purposes.
-Different parts of this plant are often used to create paper, fabrics, furniture, construction materials, personal care products, food and beverages, and more.
+We use different parts of this plant to create paper, fabrics, furniture, construction materials, personal care products, food and beverages, and more.

 – What Are The Potential Benefits Of Using Raw Hemp?

-Hemp shares a variety of qualities and potential benefits with many of the leafy green vegetables.
+Hemp shares a variety of qualities and potential benefits with many other leafy green vegetables.
 In raw form, it may be among the most nutritionally-complete foods on this planet.

 This takes into account the hemp seeds as well as the leaves.

 Hemp seeds and leaves contain loads of nutritional benefits such as: